auth0/docs/articles/quickstart/native/android/interactive.md

 ### Configure callback URLs

-A callback URL is a URL in your application that you would like Auth0 to redirect users to after they have authenticated.
-If not set, users will not be returned to your application after they log in.
+A callback URL is the application URL that Auth0 will direct your users to once they have authenticated.
+If you do not set this value, Auth0 will not return users to your application after they log in.

 ::: note
 If you are following along with our sample project, set this to `demo://${account.namespace}/android/YOUR_APP_PACKAGE_NAME/callback`.